as595/HTRU1/README.md

     transforms.Normalize((0.5, 0.5, 0.5), (0.5, 0.5, 0.5))
     ])
  ```

+Read the HTRU1 dataset:

 ```python
 # choose the training and test datasets
 train_data = HTRU1('data', train=True, download=True, transform=transform)
 test_data = HTRU1('data', train=False, download=True, transform=transform)
 ```

+An example of classification using the HTRU1 class is provided in [this jupyter notebook].